Commonwealth Theology: Observance of the Law

-Traditional (modern) Christians within CT adjudge that the Law was fulfilled in Christ—the Law of Christ—and that it is holy and undefiled.
+Traditional (modern) Christians within Commonwealth Theology adjudge that the Law was fulfilled in Christ—the Law of Christ—and that it is holy and undefiled.
 Furthermore, the Law was given as our schoolmaster to bring us to Messiah (Gal.
 3:24).
 Something that brings one to the Messiah cannot be onerous or unsanctified.
 Commonwealth Theology teaches grace to those from among the nations (gentiles) and the Jewish brethren.
-It affirms the followers of Messiah who are pleasing to Him who have the “commandments of God” but “have the testimony of Jesus” (Rev. 12:17); who “sing the Song of Moses, the servant of God and the Song of the Lamb” (Rev. 15:3).
+It affirms the followers of Messiah who are pleasing to Him who have the "commandments of God" but "have the testimony of Jesus" (Rev. 12:17); who "sing the Song of Moses, the servant of God and the Song of the Lamb" (Rev. 15:3).

 The Breach of Jeroboam

-Based on the biblical and historical record of the Northern Kingdom being swallowed up by the nations (see above), CT tends to treat the House of Israel and the Gentile Church somewhat homogeneously.
+Based on the biblical and historical record of the Northern Kingdom being swallowed up by the nations (see above), Commonwealth Theology tends to treat the House of Israel and the Gentile Church somewhat homogeneously.
 This "mixed multitude" then becomes an archetype of rebellion from authority traceable back to Jeroboam's revolt against the Davidic rule of the House of Judah.
 This "Breach of Jeroboam" is seen by some to be at the root of the Law vs. Grace dichotomy that has recently surfaced in Western Christian thought.